githubtraining/introduction-to-github/course-details.md

 {{ courseSteps }}

 # Getting help

+Here are some ways you can get help:

 - This course has a dedicated message board on the [GitHub Community]({{ communityBoard }}) website.
 If you want to discuss this course with GitHub Trainers or other participants create a post over there.
 The message board can also be used to troubleshoot any issue you encounter while taking this course.

 - To report bugs or request changes to the course, please open an [issue in the author's repository]({{ courseRepo }}).